Bharath95/ihs-odoo/README.md

    - This will place the Odoo source in the `odoo/` directory, which is ignored by git.
    - You can change the version by modifying the `--branch` parameter (e.g., `16.0`, `17.0`, etc.).

-## PostgreSQL Setup

-Before running Odoo, make sure you have PostgreSQL running and a database/user created with the credentials specified in `odoo.conf`:

-- **Database user:** odoo
-- **Database password:** odoo

 ## Dependency Installation